 - Representing Sunoco, Inc. in a suit challenging the offset of the ethanol fuel credit to cost of goods sold.

 - Represented several Category 2, Category 3, and non-participating banks with respect to the DOJ non-prosecution agreement program.

-- Defended Shell Oil Company in a period of limitations case in the Federal Circuit.
+- Defended Shell Oil Company in a period of limitations case involving certain excise taxes in the Federal Circuit.

 - Tried Tax Equity and Fiscal Responsibility Act (TEFRA), period of limitations, and economic substance issues before the United States Tax Court for former partners of BCP Trading & Investments, LLC.

 - Represented a key witness in a major tax evasion investigation by DOJ.